safwanadnan/safwanadnan.github.io/README.md

 - Success sounds

 You can toggle sounds on/off using the sound button in the terminal header or the `sound` command.

+## 💻 System Detection

+The `neofetch` command displays detailed information about your system:
+- Operating system with ASCII art logo
+- Browser and version
+- Screen resolution and color depth
+- CPU threads
+- Memory usage (when available)
+- Language and timezone
+- Device type and dark mode status
+- Session uptime

 ## 📬 Contact